stormdotcom/GuardLink/readMe.md

 ## Contact

-For questions, suggestions, or feedback, please open an issue on GitHub or contact us at [ajmaln73@gmail.com].
+For questions, suggestions, or feedback, please open an issue on GitHub or contact me at [ajmaln73@gmail.com].

 ---